 Lake Malawi

-4. Makgadikgadi Pans, Botswana
+3. Makgadikgadi Pans, Botswana

 Makgadikgadi Pans, Botswana

-5. Damaraland, Namibia
+4. Damaraland, Namibia

 Damaraland, Namibia

 Namibia is one of Africa’s most stunning and diverse countries, and parts of it have a truly otherworldly beauty.
-While the rolling red sand dunes and gnarled, blackened trees of Namib-Naukluft National Park are pretty well-known, Damaraland has managed to slip under most tourists’ radars.
-This vast stretch of land boasts remarkable rock formations, evocative scenery, excellent hiking trails, fabulous birdwatching, and some of best-preserved prehistoric rock art on the continent.
+While the rolling red dunes and gnarled, blackened trees of Namib-Naukluft National Park are pretty well-known, Damaraland has managed to slip under most tourists’ radars.
+This vast stretch of land boasts remarkable rock formations, evocative scenery, excellent hiking trails, fabulous birdwatching, and some of the best-preserved prehistoric rock art on the continent.

 One of Damaraland’s most recognisable landmarks is the Spitzkoppe, a group of granite peaks that rise like a mirage above the desert plains.
 As one of Namibia’s most rugged peaks, the Spitzkoppe is popular with rock climbers – but many visit just to admire the unique rock formations.
 Under the endless blue skies, they look even more impressive.
-Damaraland is also home to lions, elephants, zebras, giraffes, and hyenas, as well as critically endangered black rhinos, so there’s plenty here for wildlife fans too.
+Damaraland is also home to lions, elephants, zebras, giraffes, and hyenas, as well as critically endangered black rhinos, so there’s plenty here for wildlife fans, too.

-6. Aït Benhaddou, Morocco
+5. Aït Benhaddou, Morocco

 Aït Benhaddou, Morocco

 Morocco might be home to many popular filming locations, but there’s one standout.
 If Aït Benhaddou looks familiar, it’s because it has some very impressive film credits.
 Lawrence of Arabia was filmed here, as was Jesus of Nazareth, The Mummy, and Gladiator.
 And no wonder it’s a favourite of historical epics, as this UNESCO-listed mudbrick village looks like it’s frozen in time.
-Believed to have been established in 757, the town’s founder Ben-Haddou is buried in a tomb behind this magnificent earthen city.
+Believed to have been established in 757, the town’s founder, Ben-Haddou, is buried in a tomb behind this magnificent earthen city.

 While it can sometimes get busy with tour groups, nothing detracts from the sheer spectacle of Aït Benhaddou.
-Sprawled over a hill above a shallow river and swaying palm trees, these dark red buildings are some of the best preserved and most elaborately decorated in the country.
-Most of the original village inhabitants have moved across the river, but some have small shops in Aït Benhaddou where you can pick up locally-made artefacts and souvenirs.
+Sprawled over a hill above a shallow river and swaying palm trees, these dark red buildings are some of the best-preserved and most elaborately decorated in the country.
+Most of the original village inhabitants have moved across the river, but some have small shops in Aït Benhaddou, where you can pick up locally-made artefacts and souvenirs.

-7. The Bazaruto Archipelago, Mozambique
+6. The Bazaruto Archipelago, Mozambique

 The Bazaruto Archipelago, Mozambique

-8. Stone Town, Zanzibar
+7. Stone Town, Zanzibar

 Stone Town, Zanzibar